DigitalState/camunda-json-logging/tomcat/7.9.0/docker/README.md

 The pattern uses the [Logstash-Logback-Encoder library v5.2](https://github.com/logstash/logstash-logback-encoder/tree/logstash-logback-encoder-5.2).
 See the Readme of the library for further configuration options.

+# Docker Logs

+Logs are being sent into the docker console.
+It will still be up to your deployment to configure docker logging to be in a JSON format.

 # Sample JSON Output